Toronto Land Transfer Tax Calculator — Provincial + Municipal (MLTT)

 Above $20,000,0002.5%8.6%11.1%

 For properties under $3,000,000, every dollar in provincial LTT is matched by an equal municipal LTT — a combined rate of 1.0%–5.0%.
 For high-value residential properties above $3,000,000, Toronto MLTT rates exceed the provincial rate, effective April 1, 2026.
-Source: City of Toronto MLTT and Ontario Ministry of Finance.
+Source: City of Toronto MLTT and Ontario land transfer tax calculation rules.

 Here is a step-by-step worked example for an $800,000 purchase in Toronto: